Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 22:59 As long as you didn't release the chapter on Friday the 13th, everything will be fine.

-23:05 First, there was like a really heartfelt message from Kenneth Reitz that he posted on X Twitter.
+23:05 First, there was, like, a really heartfelt message from Kenneth Wrights that he posted on X Twitter.

-23:10 And so I thought maybe I'd just read that 'cause it's, you know, just kind of remind everyone of how nice the community is and why we all like to be here.
+23:10 And so I thought maybe I'd just read that because it's, you know, just kind of remind everyone of, you know, how nice the community is and why we all like to be here.

 23:19 You up for that, Brian?

-23:20 - All right, Kenneth, who's done things like requests and many other projects says, "Dear Python community, I hope this letter finds you well "and thriving in your various endeavors.
+23:20 Kenneth, who's done things like requests and many other projects, says, dear Python community, I hope this letter finds you well and thriving in your various endeavors.

-24:38 - I mean, obviously he's someone who people, I know many people look up to as like, "Wow, look how much he's accomplished."
-And so if you're feeling uncertain or like you're not contributing enough or whatever, like if Kenneth also feels that way, like maybe these are just feelings people have and not so much things that should stop you.
+24:43 And so, if you're feeling uncertain or like you're not contributing enough or whatever, like if Kenneth also feels that way, like, you know, maybe these are just feelings people have and not so much things that should stop you.

 24:54 All right, so that's one.

-25:01 Well, this time, since it was so close to when 3.2 or alpha two was coming out, alpha two is here as well.
+25:01 Well, this time, since it was so close to when 3.2 or alpha 2 was coming out, alpha 2 is here as well.

-25:23 Just like we remove many deprecated things and many of the dead batteries that we talked about, like Telnet Lib.
+25:23 It's like we remove many deprecated things and many of the dead batteries that we talked about, like Telnet Lib.

 25:28 Go find another way to implement your Telnet client instead of the standard library and so on.